wp-plugins/cat-by-tags-table/readme.txt

 = 1000.03 =
 A custom version to display images

 == Upgrade Notice ==

+= 2.09 =
+No longer counts Draft, Private or Password Protected Posts only Public ones.

 = 2.08 =
 Bug Fix for renumbered categories in WP 4.0